Problem Set 1 - Due Tue Feb 1 at 23:00

 About this Problem Set

-- Use this shared Google Doc to find and record your pair programming partner.
-Please DO NOT use the cs111-fall17 group to find partners.
-Remember, you can talk with other individuals and teams about high-level problem-solving strategies, but you cannot share any code with anyone except your partner when working on a partner problem.
+- Reminder: Collaboration and honor code: you can talk with other individuals and teams about high-level problem-solving strategies, but you cannot share any code with anyone except your partner when working on a partner problem.

 - The CS111 Problem Set Guide gives an overview of psets, including a detailed description of individual and partner tasks.

 - Follow the practices discussed in our CS111 Code Style Guide.

 - If you are stuck, consult the PS01 FAQ — it covers the most common issues students encounter when working on PS01.